frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 The flying stone split.

-Not shattered.
-Not broken.
+A clean break.
 It came apart along the lines written into it when it was still part of the mountain, when it knew itself as two pieces waiting to be divided.
 Both halves wheeled wide, spinning away from the tower.
 One crashed into the citadel’s eastern wall with a sound like thunder.
 The other struck west, tearing through parapet and merlon.

 But the tower stood.
 Untouched.